Local officials say the powerful earthquake in Pakistan killed at least 11 people and injured 200 others - ExBulletin

 Local officials say the powerful earthquake in Pakistan killed at least 11 people and injured 200 others

-QUETTA, Pakistan – A powerful earthquake in Pakistan has killed at least 11 people and injured 200 others, local officials say.
-Comments (0).
-Share on Facebook.
+QUETTA, Pakistan (AP) – A powerful earthquake in Pakistan has killed at least 11 people and injured 200 others, local officials said.

+Copyright 2021 Associated Press.
+All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed without permission.

 Sources